FahhamK12/STAT155/Project#1/readme.md

 Data: NASA's exoplanet archive, which has data on every exoplanet that has been discovered.
-Extracted from: https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=PS
+Extracted from: https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=PS.

+Data Cleaning: Through the link https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=PS, you can extract a csv version of the data presented.
+After being extracted, the data was filtered so that the majority of columns were removed, leaving only the columns shown below in the data dictionary.

 Data Dictionary: Dimensions: 67 Variables, 5869 observations
 | Variable        | Description                         |